 Tests will be offered as needed.
-Tests must be completed for priority for assignment to high-level games (Challenge Cup, Jubilee and University), and to be eligible to be paid at the Challenge Cup and Jubilee rates.
-Referees are encouraged to take the fitness test at the beginning of the outdoor season, and passing the test will be taken into account in all assignments.
+Tests must be completed for priority for assignment to high-level games (Challenge Cup, Jubilee and University), for upgrading, and to maintain provincial referee status.
+Referees are encouraged to take the fitness test at the beginning of the outdoor season, and test results will be taken into account in all assignments.
 Fitness tests from the past season remain valid until July 1st.